Marc Tessier-Lavigne, PhD

 Edward M. Kaye, MD

-Dr. Edward M. Kaye is Senior Vice President, Chief Medical Officer, and Interim CEO of Sarepta Therapeutics (previously named AVI BioPharma).
-Previously, Dr. Kaye served as Group Vice President for Clinical Development and Therapeutic Head for Lysosomal Storage Disorders and Neurodegenerative Diseases at Genzyme.
+Dr. Edward M. Kaye is CEO at Stoke Therapeutics.
+Previously, Dr. Kaye served as Senior Vice President, Chief Medical Officer, and Interim CEO of Sarepta Therapeutics (previously named AVI BioPharma) and also as Group Vice President for Clinical Development and Therapeutic Head for Lysosomal Storage Disorders and Neurodegenerative Diseases at Genzyme.
 Dr. Kaye held additional leadership roles in Clinical Development and Medical Affairs for over 10 years at Genzyme and developed specific experience with pediatric neuromuscular conditions.
 He played a leadership role in gaining Myozyme’s approval for Pompe Disease and oversaw collaborations in this field, including the development of ataluren for Duchenne Muscular Dystrophy (DMD).

 Prior to joining Genzyme, Dr. Kaye was Chief of Biochemical Genetics at Children’s Hospital of Philadelphia and Associate Professor of Neurology and Pediatrics at University of Pennsylvania School of Medicine.
 Before this, he was Chief of Pediatric Neurology and Director of the Barnett Mitochondrial Laboratory at St. Christopher’s Hospital for Children in Philadelphia.